lukatarman/steam-game-stats/docs/course.content.md

 # Course Content

-This page is a high level overview of the topics which are covered in the intensive full stack web developer course.
+This page is a high level overview of the topics which were or are yet to be covered in the intensive full stack web developer course.
 The language of choice is JavaScript/Node.js.
-All topics are demonstrated and implemented in the project.
+All topics are demonstrated and implemented in the project where possible.

-In each topic all sub topics which were introduced or are yet to be introduced are listed.
+Each topic lists sub topics without a particular order.

-## Table of Content
+## Table of Contents

  1. [Requirements](#requirements)
  2. [Back-end](#back-end)